 On the first night of Chol Hamoed, Havdalah is recited without Besamim and candles.
+Some hold V'Yiten Lecha is not recited and some do say it.

 One does not fill the cup to overflow as one does regularly for Shabbat.